kwabenantim/cppwg/README.md

 }
 ```

-which can be built into a Python module and (with some import tidying) used as follows:
+The wrapper code can be built into a Python module and used as follows:

 ```python
 from pyshapes import math_funcs a = 4